Treatments by Breast Cancer Stage

 Treatment Options Stage III Breast Cancer

-- Surgery.
+Surgery.
 You might get a lumpectomy, if the neo-adjuvant therapy such as chemotherapy shrinks the tumor to the point in which a surgeon can remove the tumor and surrounding tissue from the breast.
 This is possible in stage 3A breast cancer.
-However, for stage 3B and 3C breast cancers, you need a mastectomy, in which the whole breast is removed as well lymph nodes.
+However, for stage 3B and 3C breast cancers, you need a mastectomy, in which the whole breast is removed along with lymph nodes.
 A mastectomy should be performed after neo-adjuvant chemotherapy.
 After a mastectomy, you might choose to get breast reconstruction surgery.

 can help women with hormone receptor-positive cancers.
 In these women, medications can prevent the tumor from getting the hormone it needs to grow.
 These drugs include tamoxifen for pre-menopausal women and the aromatase inhibitors Arimidex, Aromasin, and Femara for post-menopausal women.
 Hormone therapy may be used before or after surgery, but not in combination with chemotherapy.
 It may also be used as a primary treatment if surgery isn't possible.
 Women who haven't reached menopause may consider having their ovaries removed or taking drugs to stop the ovaries from making hormones that help cancer grow.

 .
 In about 25% of women with breast cancer, an excess of a protein known as HER2 makes the cancer spread quickly.
 Herceptin is a drug that's been approved to treat women with metastatic breast cancer that is HER2-positive.
 It stops this protein from making the cancer grow and makes chemotherapy more effective.
 It is most often used in combination with chemotherapy.
 Multiple clinical trials have shown an improved outcome when Herceptin was added to chemotherapy, and continued for a total of one year, in women with HER2-positive breast cancer.